Upcoming Invest In Incredible (I3) Workshops

 Today, funders are holding grantee organizations to a higher standard, shifting the focus from activities to outcomes in order to answer the question “what difference do our efforts make?”.
 In this workshop, participants will explore the use of logic models in planning project proposals, advance their knowledge of evaluation methods, apply these concepts through case studies, and learn the benefits of being a data-driven organization.

-The Best Fit: Recruiting the Right Board Member for Your Nonprofit
+The Best Fit: Recruiting the Right Board Members for your Nonprofit

 Thursday, December 11, 2025